sciath/sciath/README.md

 #### Example 7
 The `execute` field for a `Test` may be a list.
+All executables in the list are run in succession.
+Note that on batch/queing systems, these are all run with the same number of MPI ranks.

 This example executes the same executable twice:

     cd example7